Signature Kitchen Suite

 Safety first: If you see flames, turn off the oven and keep the door closed.
 If smoke is heavy, ventilate the area and consider calling emergency services.

-- Step 1 – Inspect interior: Once cool, inspect the oven cavity, racks, and elements for spilled food, grease, or foreign objects (foil, plastic, packaging).
+- Step 1 – Inspect the interior: Once cool, inspect the oven cavity, racks, and elements for spilled food, grease, or foreign objects (foil, plastic, packaging).

 - Step 2 – Clean thoroughly: Use a non-caustic oven cleaner or the oven's self-clean function (if safe to do so) to remove heavy buildup.
 Follow the manufacturer's instructions.